 Why we love it: Our testers appreciated how affordable and packable the Wantdo is.
 One tester said, “You can buy four of these jackets for the price of one down jacket from a big outdoor brand, which makes it an incredible value.
 It's lightweight but still surprisingly warm for mild conditions.
 Plus, it easily stuffs into its sack, so you can bring it anywhere without worrying about bulk.”
 The jacket features 90% duck down insulation, a water-shedding lightweight shell, and a cozy interior lining, all contributing to its solid performance on casual outings.

 Should you buy it?
 While the Wantdo is a steal for the price, it lacks some of the convenience and durability features of higher-end jackets.
-There are no adjustable cords for the hood or waist, and testers found the small hand pocket zippers hard to operate while wearing gloves.
-It's also one of the least warm jackets we tested, so it won't cut for cold or wet weather.
+There are no adjustable cords for the hood or waist, and testers found the small zippers on the hand pockets hard to operate while wearing gloves.
+It's also one of the least warm jackets we tested, so it won't cut it for cold or wet weather.
 Still, since it costs less than a lift ticket, it's an excellent choice for anyone needing a simple, lightweight down layer for mild weather, or just as a backup “just in case” jacket.

 Who it is best for: The Wantdo Packable Down Hoody - Women's is ideal for budget-conscious buyers who want a simple, lightweight down jacket for chilly outings and everyday wear without spending a fortune.
 It fits various sizes (XS to XXXL) and offers many color options.
 Its boxier fit provides freedom of movement, making it suitable for casual activities and layering.